hasktorch/hasktorch/README.md

 $ nix-shell --arg cudaSupport true --argstr cudaMajorVersion 10
 ```

-If you have run `cabal` in a CPU-only shell before, you need to clean the `dist-newstyle` folder first, `cabal clean`.
+If you have run `cabal` in a CPU-only Hasktorch shell before,
+you need to clean the `dist-newstyle` folder first, `cabal clean`.
 Otherwise, you will not be able to move tensors to CUDA.

 In rare cases, you may want to use `--argstr cudaMajorVersion 9`.
-This will pull in the version 9 of the CUDA toolkit instead.
+This will pull in version 9 of the CUDA toolkit instead.

 ### Stack with Nix

-It is also possible to compile hasktorch with Stack while getting system dependencies with Nix.
+It is also possible to compile Hasktorch with Stack while getting system dependencies with Nix.

 First, make sure both Stack and Nix are installed, and then optionally enable
-the hasktorch Cachix, as described above.
+the Hasktorch Cachix cache, as described above.
 After that, just run
-`stack --nix build` to build.
+`stack --nix build` to build Hasktorch.

 As long as you pass the `--nix` flag to Stack, Stack will use Nix to get into
 an environment with all required system dependencies (mostly just `libtorch`)